NikaidoLaboratory/mitodelta/README.md

 ```
 snakemake --cores 1 /path/to/output_dir/step3_deletions_afterfiltering.tsv
 ```
-The result is a list of high-confidence deletions.
+This will execute `3_filter_variant.py` and return the final list of high-confidence deletions at the `results/` directory.

 ## Notes